frankMusacchia/VarGenius-HZD/README.md

 **Input to prepare**

 - genome in FASTA format that you used for the alignment
-- the genome file for your genome.
-You can produce it with: samtools faidx ucsc.hg19.fa (that produces ucsc.hg19.fa.fai) cut -f1,2  ucsc.hg19.fa.fai > ucsc.hg19.genomefile
+- the genome-file for bedtools using your genome.
+E.g. for UCSC Hg19: samtools faidx ucsc.hg19.fa (that produces ucsc.hg19.fa.fai) cut -f1,2  ucsc.hg19.fa.fai > ucsc.hg19.genomefile
 - the target BED file for your sequenced samples